leeannlo/Portfolio/README.txt

 - Evaluated tweet content and collaborated with QA for moderation accuracy.

 📱 Projects
-Mosquinator: A Dengue Awareness App
-UI/UX Designer | MEAN Stack + Flutter
+Mosquinator: A community-based Dengue Awareness App UI/UX Designer | MEAN Stack + Flutter

 - A community-based app that provides real-time dengue alerts and educational resources for residents of Pasig City.